cbkk1/ParoScale_Assignment/README.md

 message sent by the client it should return `ERROR\n`.

 ### Technology choices and constraints
-Code at Niova Systems us typically Go, C, and some python.
+Code at Niova Systems is typically written in Go, C, and some python.
-* C is used in our raft engine, "pumicedb", and our virtual block device driver.
+* C is used in our Raft engine, "Pumicedb", and our virtual block device driver.
 * Go is used in our control plane and S3 interface layer.
-* Python is used in our test harness, "holon".
+* Python is used in our test harness, "Holon".

-The position you Are applying for should determine your choice of language though this is not a firm requirement.
+The position you are applying for should determine your choice of language though this is not a firm requirement.
 If you intend to work on driver level software, then you are free to use another language which is suitable for systems programming (C++, Zig, Rust, etc.) but it's discouraged to use a